bachirelkhadir/PathPlanningSOS.jl/README.md

 # PathPlanningSOS.jl

+This package contains the code that was used in the numerical experiments of the paper PLACEHOLDER.

+Abstract: <Placeholder>

 <a href="https://youtu.be/8VXckZWe-VQ"><img alt="Path Planning using SOS - Example 1" src="https://raw.githubusercontent.com/bachirelkhadir/PathPlanningSOS.jl/master/doc/path_planning_animation.gif" height=250px/></a> <a href="https://youtu.be/6ThKwE0B9yA"><img alt="Path Planning using SOS - Example 2" src="https://raw.githubusercontent.com/bachirelkhadir/PathPlanningSOS.jl/master/doc/path_planning_animation_2.gif" height=250px/></a>

 The role of this package is to find a trajectory (i.e., a